artnak/artur.zek/content/projects/flag-of-earth.md

 {{> img src="other-proposals.jpg" size="small"}}

 {{> label title="" description="Other proposals that were made through history" }}

-I continued with the research and designed it into a system.
-This article was published on 1st of September, 2017.
 {{ spacer }} {{ spacer }}

 # Resources